-Plans include The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival, a Wigmore Hall debut recital, a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra, and an album of music for solo violin and electronics for the Bedroom Community label.
+Plans include a Wigmore Hall debut recital, a new concerto written for him by Tom Coult to be premiered with the BBC Philharmonic Orchestra, and an album of music for solo violin and electronics for the Bedroom Community label.

 Daniel Pioro plays on a violin by Christoph Götting

 |Adès||Violin Concerto - Concentric Paths|

 |Beethoven||Violin Concerto in D Op 61|